top of page

 • High-impact visuals

-But use with care as rich black can cause registration issues for small text or fine lines, so it’s best reserved for larger elements.
+However, use rich black with care.
+It can cause registration issues for small text or fine lines, so it's best reserved for larger elements.

 Why It Matters

 To the untrained eye, the difference may seem subtle on screen.
-But when your work hits the press, it’s a different story.
+However, when your work hits the press, it’s a different story.

 • Using standard black for large fills may make them look washed out or dull.